Which Pension Option Should You Choose

 Variations On The Monthly Pension

-While the single, lump-sum pension payment option is fairly straight forward, the monthly payment option can actually contain several sub-options; they are simply variations on the theme.
+While the single, lump-sum pension payment plan option is fairly straight forward, the monthly payment option can actually contain several sub-options; they are simply variations on the theme.

 Single Life Annuity